annotation/text-fabric/docs/Api/App.md

 ??? abstract "List of display parameters"
     These are the parameters and their default values:

+    ??? info "baseType=None"
+        The node type at the bottom of pretty displays.
+        It is also the node type that receives the primary highlights (colored backgrounds), whereas the highlights for other node types are colored boxes.

+        The app developer should program `_pretty()` in such a way that for nodes of `baseType` the function `_plain()` is invoked instead of `_pretty()`.

+        The default is app dependent, usually `word`.
+        If the app does not specifiy a default, the slot type of the dataset will be chosen.

     ??? info "colorMap=None"
         Which nodes of a tuple (or list of tuples) will be highlighted.
         If `colorMap` is `None` or missing, all nodes will be highlighted with